Travel.State.Gov >

 Visit the Embassy of Uzbekistan website for the most current visa information.

-There are two types of visas that are available for Uzbekistan, "physical” and “e-visa.”
+There are two types of visas that are available for Uzbekistan for U.S. citizens, "physical” and “e-visa.”
 For both types of visas:

 Physical Visas: Some categories of travelers such as students, investors, and businesspersons require a physical visa.
 U.S. citizens should apply for physical visas well in advance of their travel and should apply through Uzbekistan’s consular missions abroad, including the Embassy of Uzbekistan in Washington, D.C.
 A list of Uzbekistan’s consular missions abroad is available on the official website of the Ministry of Foreign Affairs.